ManavPatel31/CoffeeShop_Chatbot/README.md

 | complaints | [I have a complaint I'd like to file!, I'm not happy with my order, I need to report an issue] | ["I'm sorry to hear that.
 Please let me know what the issue is so we can address it and make things right.", 'I apologize for any inconvenience.
 Please speak to a manager and we will do our best to resolve the issue.', 'Thank you for bringing this to our attention.
 Please speak to my manager.
 We take all complaints seriously and will investigate the issue.'] |
 | thank_you | [Thank you, Thanks, Appreciate it] | ["You're welcome!
 Have a great day!", 'No problem, happy to help!', 'Glad I could assist you.
 Enjoy your meal!']|

+This is the summary of the model:
 <img width="468" alt="image" src="https://user-images.githubusercontent.com/90365773/233862512-b8f49270-4b93-420b-9e0a-13e63a78e364.png">

+Conclusions on the observed accuracy:
 <img width="468" alt="image" src="https://user-images.githubusercontent.com/90365773/233862533-c0dbeebd-a193-4ca0-9371-c497fea884ed.png">
 Here are the last two epochs, the model is train to about 65.85%.
 However, the model is seeming to be over fitting due to less data available.
 This might be because the model doesn’t really need 1000 epochs.